Haikalfkri/ComeNow/README.md

 # ComeNow

-ComeNow is a website-based application where this application provides various information about what is happening such as hot news, events and so on.
-This application has several features, including creating posts or events, liking, commenting, etc., which can be accessed when the user has registered and logged in.
+ComeNow is a website-based application where this application provides events information.
+This application has several features, including creating posts or events, liking and etc, which can be accessed when the user has registered and logged in.

 # Installation